The thing about getting older is that it's a surprise.

 In my 30s I started to feel a sense of panic.
 On my thirtieth birthday I cried all day: I was in a a bad relationship and my biological clock was ticking.
 I knew things had to change if I was going to have those longed for children, so the old relationship ended and a new one began.

-In my 40s I had my much wanted children, but otherwise life was messy.
-By 42 I was divorced and on my own.
+By my 40s I had my much wanted children, but otherwise life was messy.
+By 42 I was divorced and a single parent.

 Now I'm in my 50s and I can't believe it.
 How the hell did that happen?
 I'm older than the Prime Minister for crissakes!
 My brain knows I'm 51 but when I try to type my age my fingers automatically punch out 41 before having to correct it.